 Tobacco use is addictive, yet every year millions of Americans quit.
 The benefits include reduced chances of developing cancer, lung disease and heart disease, as well as less expensive health care.
 When you quit using tobacco, you also reduce your chances of getting oral and gum disease.
 Gums that are free of disease are essential to help you keep your teeth for a lifetime.

 Quitting takes commitment but there are many resources available to help you make this important step to improve your health.
-Please talk with your periodontist or physician regarding options in beginning a tobacco-cessation program.
-They are prepared to help you.
+If you are interested in learning how to quit, click here for cessation materials and programs.